netdata/netdata/docs/overview/netdata-monitoring-stack.md

 Netdata can send its per-second metrics to external time-series databases, such as InfluxDB, Prometheus, Graphite, TimescaleDB, ElasticSearch, AWS Kinesis Data Streams, Google Cloud Pub/Sub Service, and many others.

-To [enable exporting](/docs/export/enable-exporting.md), you configure an _exporting connector_.
+To [export metrics to external time-series databases](/docs/export/external-databases.md), you configure an [exporting _connector_](/docs/export/enable-connector.md).
 These connectors support filtering and resampling for granular control over which metrics you export, and at what volume.
 You can export resampled metrics as collected, as averages, or the sum of interpolated values based on your needs and other monitoring tools.

 Once you have Netdata's metrics in a secondary time-series database, you can use them however you'd like, such as additional visualization/dashboarding tools or aggregation of data from multiple sources.